hotelzululima/esp8266-captive-attack/README.md

 # ESP8266 Captive Portal Phishing Example

-_This code is for demonstration purposes only.
-It is not meant for any malicious intent._

 WiFi captive portal meant for the NodeMCU ESP8266.
 It creates a WiFi with the name of your choosing.
 When an unsuspecting user joins the network, they are prompted with a captive portal which asks for a Email and an Email password input.
 When the user submits these informations to the server, they will be kept in the log located at `192.168.0.1/log.txt`.
 This log file will also contain information about all connections and disconnections, along with MAC addresses.